 - has completed courses in labor and employment law or collective bargaining (preferably both).

-This fund was established by Mr. Osterman’s widow, Norma Meacham, and his colleague, Rosemary Townley.
+This fund was established by Mr. Osterman’s widow, Norma Grace Meacham BSILR '74, JD '77, and his colleague, Rosemary Townley.
 Internships with government agencies, the International Labour Organization (ILO), and National Labor Relations Board (NLRB) are NOT eligible.

-(APPLICATION CLOSED FOR 2020) Vicki Saporta Social Justice Internship Fund (Cornell-wide first-years, sophomores, and juniors; preference for ILR students)
+Vicki Saporta Social Justice Internship Fund (Cornell first-years, sophomores, and juniors; preference for ILR students)

 This fund is open to eligible students working in nonprofit organizations, domestic or international, that pursue progressive agendas, including, but not limited to, women's rights, women's reproductive health and rights, human rights, workers' rights, organized labor, immigrants' rights, environmental conservation, gun control, animal welfare, and labor unions.
 The intern role itself should involve active engagement in the organization's focus.
 The fund was established by Vicki Saporta BSILR '74.